Petros-Polychronis/Personalized-Marketing/README.md

    See also Chapter 15.4 from Chernozhukov, V. & Hansen, C. & Kallus, N. & Spindler, M. & Syrgkanis, V. (2024): Applied Causal Inference Powered by ML and AI (https://causalml-book.org)

-For policy evaluation I rely on the **Inverse Propensity Scoring** method
+For policy evaluation I rely on the **Inverse Propensity Scoring** method.
+To estimate the uncertainity around policy performance, I run

 ### Main Results: